johnstuby7/React-Master-Class/React-Notes.md

 - Reference values: objects are considered reference values.
 - Components: are independent and reusable bits of code.
 - Declarative Approach: we describe the final UI we want for each scene.
 We may structure the component differently
+- Props: Props are arguments passed into React components.

 # Notes: